Anaeromyxobacter dehalogenans

 Anaeromyxobacter dehalogenans is a species of bacteria.
 It is an aryl-halorespiring facultative anaerobic myxobacterium.
 Its cells are slender, gram-negative rods with a bright red pigmentation that exhibit gliding motility and form spore-like structures.
 The type strain is 2CP-1 (ATCC BAA-258).
 Anaeromyxobacter dehalogenans have been found to grow under a minimal amount of electrons acceptors.

 Genomics

-A. dehalogenans is part of the order Myxococcales and are the first anaerobes in this order(2).
+Anaeromyxobacter dehalogenans is part of the order Myxococcales and are the first anaerobes in this order.
 The suborder is between Cystobacterineae and the other two suborders, Sorangineae and Nannocystineae There is no other organism outside the delta-Proteobacteria that contributed more than 1.7% of the Anaeromyxobacter genome.
 A. dehalogenans does not have denitrification genes nirS and nirK, but does have narG, napA nrfA gene, and the nosZ gene.
 Because the bacterium lacks nirK and nirS and because of the reductional abilities A. dehalogenans does not qualify to be a denitrifier.